MicrosoftDocs/azure-devops-docs/docs/organizations/billing/buy-access-tfs-test-hub.md

 - Paying via VSTS gives your users the flexibility to access both TFS and VSTS for the same price.
 - You can pay monthly for users who need temporary access.
-- You get all the purchasing capabilities that Azure offers, like payment via credit card, through a Cloud Solution Provider (CSP) partner, through the Enterprise Agreement, and more.
+- You get all the purchasing capabilities that Azure offers like payment via credit card, through a Cloud Solution Provider (CSP) partner, through the Enterprise Agreement, and more.

 ### Q: Where can I learn more about TFS CALs and access levels for the Test hub?